hungphongbk/vue-ssr-docs/vi/head.md

 # Quản lý thẻ Head

-Similar to asset injection, head management follows the same idea: we can dynamically attach data to the render `context` in a component's lifecycle, and then interpolate those data in `template`.
+Similar to asset injection, head management follows the same idea: we can dynamically attach data to the render `context` in a component's lifecycle, và then interpolate those data in `template`.

-> In version 2.3.2+, you can directly access the SSR context in a component as `this.$ssrContext`.
-In older versions you'd have to manually inject the SSR context by passing it to `createApp()` and expose it on the root instance's `$options` - child components can then access it via `this.$root.$options.ssrContext`.
+> In phiên bản 2.3.2+, you can directly access the SSR context in a component as `this.$ssrContext`.
+In older phiên bản you'd have to manually inject the SSR context by passing it to `createApp()` và expose it on the root instance's `$options` - child components can then access it via `this.$root.$options.ssrContext`.

 We can write a simple mixin to perform title management: